syncfusion-content/windowsforms-docs/WindowsForms/Edit/Appearance.md

-_Figure_ _69: Background Color and Border set for Text

-> Note: Refer the_ Text Border _topic to know how to set the border for the text.
+N> Refer the _Text Border_ topic to know how to set the border for the text.